Cairns City Centre Audio Walking Tour

 Cairns, considered the gateway to Australia's Great Barrier Reef, actually has more interesting stories to tell, given the 150 years of history!

 Cairns was officially founded in 1876 and named after the State Governor of the day, Sir William Wellington Cairns.
-It was formally declared a town in 1903 with a registered population of 3,500.
-Throughout the 1870s and early 1880s European and Chinese settlers opened up the region to agriculture generating a large enough population base for the borough of Cairns to be declared a municipality.
+It was formally declared a town in 1903, with a registered population of 3,500.
+Throughout the 1870s and early 1880s European and Chinese settlers opened up the region to agriculture, creating a large enough population base for the borough of Cairns to be declared a municipality.

-The development of the Cairns to Herberton rail line in 1886 was a boost to the local economy and also generated a second building and development phase, during which the early temporary structures were replaced by more substantial timber buildings.
-The railway is widely considered the catalyst for the City's expansion.
+The construction of the Cairns to Herberton railway in 1886 provided a boost to the local economy and also sparked a second phase of building and development, replacing the early temporary structures with more substantial timber buildings.
+The railway is widely regarded as the catalyst for the city's expansion.

-The third phase of Cairns development happened during the WWI and WWII and at which time the city's status as the principal port of Far North Queensland was consolidated and the city centre was re-built.
+The third phase of Cairns' development happened during the WWI and WWII when the city's status as the principal port of Far North Queensland was consolidated and the city centre was rebuilt.

-This heritage walk showcases 24 historical sites and buildings of the Cairns CBD across different city development stages which all have played an important role in the city's nearly 150 years of history and contributed to the streetscape of the historical city on the far north of Queensland.
+This heritage walk features 24 historic sites and buildings in Cairns' CBD (Central Business District) from different stages of the city's development, all of which have played an important role in the city's almost 150-year history and contributed to the streetscape of Queensland's historic far north city.

 There are cafes and pubs along the way.
-If you like, you certainly can dine or have a drink, have a little break and then continue the walk.
+If you like, you can have a meal or a drink, take a break and then continue your walk.
 The choice is yours!

-Get the Cairns audio guide along with the itinerary and interactive maps, and explore the fascinating historical part of Cairns at your leisure and at your own pace!
+Pick up this Cairns Audio Guide, itinerary and interactive maps and explore the fascinating historic part of Cairns at your own pace!

 Get full experience in the app

-Follow the steps to access all 24 places on the itinerary, plus features like audio guides, navigation, hotels nearby and more.
+Follow one of the methods and access all 24 places plus features like audio guides, navigation and nearby hotels.